Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Is The Manhattan Prep GMAT Course Worth It?

 Honestly, I think this course is one of the best in the space.
 It is such a well-designed approach to teaching that it just feels more robust and comprehensive than all of the other courses I’ve taken and reviewed.
 The instructors are fantastic; the practice problems are official questions from past exams; the accompanying explanations are insightful and actionable; and the 12-week syllabus is a perfect length and structure.
 I am just a huge fan.
+If you are still comparing the best GMAT prep courses and looking for the best GMAT practice tests, Manhattan Prep is our top pick.

 Best GMAT pick for 2025!